 - The benefits of the treatment, on the other hand, are potentially enormous, effectively reducing Covid-19 severity to that of the seasonal flu.

 While caution is often the correct path when dealing with public health, this is a case where decisions should be made swiftly, using the best available models.
-At Rootclaim we develop such models, so when our analysis exposed the implications of the new findings, we decided to promote the adoption of the proposed treatment.
-We hope that this unique challenge will allow the information to reach more decision makers, and save the over 100,000 lives that will likely be lost while waiting for further studies.
+At Rootclaim, we develop such models so when our analysis exposed the implications of the new findings, we decided to promote the adoption of the proposed treatment.
+We hope that this unique challenge will allow the information to reach more decision makers, and save the millions of lives that will likely be lost while waiting for further studies.

-Rootclaim is willing to bet $100,000 that vitamin D (e.g. calcifediol) is effective in reducing the severity of Covid-19.
+Rootclaim is willing to bet $100,000 that vitamin D is effective in reducing the severity of Covid-19.

-The specifics: On September 1st, 2022, an arbitrator, agreed upon in advance, will review the evidence available by that time, and determine whether the following statement is more likely true or false: Vitamin D (administered in a form such as calcifediol) reduces the odds of ICU admission due to Covid-19 by at least 1.5.
+The specifics: On September 1st, 2022, an arbitrator, agreed upon in advance, will review the evidence available by that time, and determine whether the following statement is more likely true or false: Vitamin D (in its various forms, including calcifediol) reduces the odds of ICU admission due to Covid-19 by at least 1.5.

 This is the second in a series of Rootclaim Challenges, and is intended to show that the reluctance to implement a vitamin D protocol today is irrational.
 A decision maker who is not pushing to adopt the proposed protocol is effectively claiming that the probability that this protocol is better than existing treatments is low.
-But that would also imply that taking the bet is very profitable.
+But that also implies that taking the bet would be very profitable.
 Therefore, any professional not accepting this challenge, is implicitly admitting that their decision not to promote the treatment is wrong.

 - The challenger needs to show that they can commit $100,000.
 We are open to discussing lower or higher amounts, and the funds can be pooled from multiple sources.